bless-ur-trap/LC-confession/README.md

 Again, all the above is probably fiction, who would spend so much time and effort getting fake currency?

+Questions?
+Reach out to me on discord: blessurtrap

 Until next time,
 <br>
 blessed